Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 You start with a problem, find similar examples, do some copy pasta, tweak until it works and end up with a working visualization you don't understand.
 You'd be surprised how few engineers actually understand how their D3 data visualization works.

 Fear not!
 There are just 3 key concepts you have to grok.
-Then you can understand every D3 example out there. 😱
+Then you can understand every D3 example out there. :scream:

 <!--- end-lecture -->